Optic nerve tumor

 An optic nerve melanocytoma is a tumor made up of melanocytes and melanin.
 Melanocytomas are typically a benign meaning they can grow, but rarely transform into a malignancy.
 Even so, local growth can affect adjacent tissues.
+Most optic nerve melanocytomas are small, black, and do not grow.
+Most optic nerve tumors (65 percent) are gliomas that occur somewhere along the anterior visual pathway.